openshift/enhancements/enhancements/cloud-integration/tokenized_auth_enablement_operators_on_cloud.md

 provide different cloud provider credentials per operand such that operator users may uniquely access non-shared cloud resources.

-Guide and assist Day-2 Operator admins in providing the required cloud provider credentials matched to their permission needs for install and update.
+Operator authors have a way to notify, guide, and assist Day-2 Operator admins in providing the required cloud provider credentials matched to their permission needs for install and update.

 Ideally, a solution here will work in both HyperShift (STS always) and non-HyperShift clusters.